What is 70% of 60? A Deep Dive into Percentages and Their Applications

 -

 Statistics and Data Analysis: Percentages are widely used in presenting statistical data.
-For example, survey results, election polls, and research findings often use percentages to express proportions and trends.
+To give you an idea, survey results, election polls, and research findings often use percentages to express proportions and trends.
 Understanding how to interpret and analyze percentage data is a valuable skill in many fields.

 -